 My special interests have changed throughout my life.
 I just wrote about my very first special interest in my blogged book, Twirling Naked in the Streets; I was four years old.

 Today, my interests look different; they include reading, writing, and autism.
 When I decided I wanted to be a writer, I read every book I could get my hands on, consumed as much information as I could, and enrolled in writing classes.
 Beware: I tend to do more learning about doing than the actual doing, but I’m working on it.
 (See, I’m actually writing.)

 Several years ago, when I decided I wanted to learn how to play poker, I went about it much the same way.
 I joined a training site, spent uncountable hours playing, and recording sessions, studying hands that I won, and lost, and of course, reading everything I could find.
 I have a pretty extensive poker book library now.
+One of my friends even suggested that I look at some online casino sites to see if they have any poker games on there.
+Apparently, 우리카지노 have some good poker games.
+Perhaps I’ll have to have a look into that later.
 I still love playing poker, but I don’t do it as much as I used to.
-It is another interest that has come and gone so to speak.
+So, hopefully, online casino games could respark my interest in casinos and poker.
+Hopefully, it isn’t another interest that has come and gone so to speak.

 For a long time I was frustrated by this.
 It fed the idea that I can never stick with, or complete anything (OK-maybe I can’t).
 But, now I know that it is normal for these intense interests to change, and I will try to not feel so bad about myself for putting so much energy into something only to have it lose its awe.